 Conclusion

 Our results show that in a group of mild PD, a visuospatial dual task during gait contributes to decreased arm ROM on the LA side, but only hip ROM is differently affected by a dual task on the MA and LA sides.
 Furthermore, with the exception of coordination within the lower limbs, tests of equivalent sensitivity to dual tasking on the MA and LA sides were inconclusive.
 Despite the inconclusive tests, these results support cumulative science by providing reference data useful in calculating effect sizes for power analyses of future studies on the topic (Lakens, 2013).
-More research is needed to support or dispute the existence of differences in coordination between the MA and LA sides.
+More research is needed to support or dispute the existence of differences in coordination between the MA and LA sides, and whether any differences are moderated by medication.

 Declarations